rvolz/docbook_files/README.md

     docbook_files myproject.xml

 This will result in a overview listing of the file names, starting from file _myproject.xml_ and following every XInclude link or _fileref_ reference. _fileref_ attributes are used in _mediaobject_ tags to specify external image, video, and audio files.
-Files that could not be found are shown in red.
+Files with problems are marked red.

     docbook_files --details myproject.xml

 The _--details_ option adds, well yes, details to the overview: size, type information, timestamp and checksum.

+If you don't like the screen output or want to integrate docbook_file into a certain workflow, just use the YAML or JSON output format instead.
+The option _--outputformat_ lets you specify a different output format, for example:

+    docbook_files --outputformat=yaml myproject.xml

+The result is printed to STDOUT.
+The structure returned is equivalent to the normal terminal output, except that you always get the details.
+The structure returned is an array, where each entry contains the following key-value pairs:

+ * type - file type (main, inc-luded, or ref-erenced)
+ * name - file name
+ * full_name - path relative to the main file
+ * level - the level in the file hierarchy, starting with 0
+ * parent - parent file that included or referenced this file
+ * status - error status: 0 = ok, 1 = file not found, 2 = processing error (see error_string)
+ * error_string - contains an error message, if status > 0
+ * namespace - XML namespace, if applicable
+ * version - XML version attribute, of applicable
+ * docbook - true for DocBook 5 files, else false
+ * tag - start tag for XML files (chapter, book, article ...)
+ * ts - file modification time
+ * size - fiel size in byte
+ * checksum - SHA1 checksum
+ * mime - MIME type

 Requirements
 ------------